cran-task-views/MissingData/MissingData.md

--   *Spatial data*: Imputation for spatial data is implemented in the package `r pkg("rtop")`, which performs geostatistical interpolation of irregular areal data, and in `r pkg("areal")`, which performs areal weighted interpolation using a tidyverse data management.\
+-   *Spatial data*: Imputation for spatial data is implemented in the package `r pkg("rtop")`, which performs geostatistical interpolation of irregular areal data, and in `r pkg("areal")`, which performs areal weighted interpolation using a tidyverse data management. `r pkg("RcppCensSpatial")` estimates parameters in linear spatial models with missing data using EM, SAEM, or MCEM.\
     Interpolation of spatial data based on genetic distances is also available in `r pkg("phylin")`.
 -   *Spatio-temporal data* (see also `r view("SpatioTemporal")`): Imputation